kevinkoolwhip/jenkins_docker/README.md

 Run the Jenkins container by `docker stack deploy -c jenkins.yml jenkins`

+## Create the jenkins job

+* At the jenkins dashboard, select new item on the left side.
+* Enter the item name, select freestyle project, and select OK
+* Under General, select GitHub Project and paste in the repo url `https://github.com/NorthForkInc/testautomation`
+* Under Source Code Management select Git.
+Paste the repo url and add your credentials.
+Branch should be demo
+* Under build select Invoke Gradle Script.
+Select gradle 3.2.1 as gradle version.
+Add your Gradle task which should be `run`
+* Save the project

 ## Stop Docker Container
 Stop Docker container by `docker stack rm jenkins`